 The rationale is straightforward: if they bought from you, they are likely to return as customers and even want to hear your updates, launches, organizational changes, and more.

 SMS for marketing proves to be a fast and concise way to gather these people around your brand – and keep them that way.

 Another great way to get people to want to listen to you – or in this case, to want to read your SMS – is to provide them with value first.

 Examples are limitless.
 But here are a few you can test to get some phone numbers going your way

-Provide a free and useful "how to ________" guide that is relevant in your industry;
+- Provide a free and useful “how to ________” guide that is relevant to your industry;

 Moving forward, we will analyze more advanced topics in SMS marketing, such as timing, bulk sending, scheduling text messages, text reminders, and more.

-What is the best time to send SMS?
+What is the best time to send an SMS?

-How many times have you deliberately woken up at 2 AM to open your SMS inbox, clicked a link in a campaign, and performed a purchase?
+How many times have you deliberately woken up at 2 AM to open your SMS inbox and clicked a link in a campaign?